marchingon12/sudoku/README.md

-# terminal sudoku
+# Terminal Sudoku
-sudoku made for boredom
+Sudoku for an assignment from my University's Java Programming Course.

 Modes: mark, unmark, viewmark and enter.
 - mark places a hidden number where you want to place a number inside a cell